Wednesday, October 20, 2021

 A chance meeting with some film icons...

 Sounds crazy.
-But that was exactly how regional airlines got things done back in the day.
+However, that was exactly how regional airlines operated back in the day.

 Thankfully, I was none of those things and did my job -- offering my assistance day after day...after day.